Applied AI

 Data, AI Infrastructure, and Probing Trade-offs

-Data architecture for a circular PaaS must reconcile latency, freshness, and provenance:
+Data architecture for a circular PaaS must reconcile latency, freshness, and provenance.
+See also Dynamic Asset Lifecycle Management: Agentic Systems Optimizing Total Cost of Ownership for a concrete lifecycle example.

 • Schema governance and data contracts.
 Shared schemas across ERP, MES, PLM, and field systems reduce integration debt and provide clear semantics for asset state transitions.